Do Conferences Really Improve Your Business Growth?

-One in particular, by our UX/UI designer Giselly Mejia, delves into a talk she attended about the personalization and design experience in SDL Tridion Sites 9.5 and will discuss user mapping, new platforms for improving the CMS, and how the SDL community influences innovation and growth.
+One in particular, by our UX/UI designer Giselly Mejia, delves into a talk she attended about the personalization and design experience in Tridion Sites 9.5 and will discuss user mapping, new platforms for improving the CMS, and how the RWS community influences innovation and growth.

 Analytics in Halifax

 Dylan Hebb is our Functional Consultant, Junior Project Manager and our go-to-guy for all things analytics and agile methodologies.
 He’s always on the lookout for the latest and greatest trends, which is what drew him to the SocialEast Digital Marketing conference in Halifax.
 His blog post will be especially insightful if you’re into digital marketing trends, conversions, and understanding why personalization in consumerism is so important.